Robert Chote: Career

 Chote began his career as a reporter and columnist at The Independent and was named Young Financial Journalist of the Year in 1993 when working for the Independent on Sunday by the Wincott Foundation.
 He then moved to the Financial Times to become Economics Editor in 1995.

 From 1999 to 2002, he served as an adviser to the senior management of the International Monetary Fund in Washington, D.C., where he worked under Stanley Fischer and Anne Krueger.
 Chote was appointed director of the Institute for Fiscal Studies in October 2002.
 He has also served as a member of the Statistics Advisory Committee of the Office for National Statistics.

 In September 2010, he was appointed chairman of the Office of Budget Responsibility, succeeding Sir Alan Budd.
 This appointment was subject to Parliamentary approval, which was received.
 He started as chairman on 4 October 2010.
 As of 2015, Chote was paid a salary of between £150,000 and £154,999 by the department, making him one of the 328 most highly paid people in the British public sector at that time.
 He served two five-year terms and stepped down in 2020.

 In March 2021, he began as the inaugural chair of the Northern Ireland Fiscal Council, which was established to provide independent scrutiny of the NI public finances.

 On 1 June 2022, Chote was appointed chairman of the UK Statistics Authority.
 Chote also has a position as a senior advisor at Francis Maude Associates, a consultancy set up by Francis Maude.

 In May 2024, Chote was appointed the next president of Trinity College, Oxford.
-He is expected to take up the position on 1 September 2025, succeeding Dame Hilary Boulding as the college's 29th president.
+He took up the position on 1 September 2025, succeeding Dame Hilary Boulding as the college's 29th president.